liamti5/Graph-Inverse-Reinforcement-Learning-for-MEV-Detection-on-Ethereum/README.md

     poetry shell
     ```

-Now you should have all the dependencies installed and are ready to run the project.
+Now you should have all the dependencies installed and are ready to run files in this project.

 > [!IMPORTANT]
 > ML-Flow is used for tracking experiments, models, and metrics.
 Make sure to start the ML-Flow server to load artifacts.
 See below.